-- 5. Double click the main video wall in the Video Wall list in your profile. - 6.
-Select your newly created preview wall in the "External Preview" combo box. - 7.
-Click OK
+- 5. Double click the main video wall in the Video Wall list in your profile - 6.
+Select your newly created preview wall in the External Preview combo box - 7.
+Click OK ed button : CONTINUE (preview ... | 🗘

 Now, whenever you arm presets and elements (with 1-TAP mode disabled), these elements are played out on the preview engine.
 In this way, the preview engine can act as a "real" preview for the main wall, depending on what kind of hardware you use as a preview wall.